 I believe that teaching has to be one of the most rewarding yet challenging professions, but I couldn’t imagine doing anything else.
-Here is my best advice for new (and experienced) teachers.
+Here is my best advice for new teachers (and experienced) teachers.

 - Don’t get too caught up in decorating and making everything look perfect.
 Yes, it’s certainly important and fun, but I believe really diving into the curriculum and planning for awesome instruction is just as important.

 - Procedures, procedures, procedures!
 I can’t emphasize it enough.
 Never assume students will know how to do anything.
-We spend days going over every little aspect of how I want our day to run, and it really pays off during the year.
+We spend days going over every little aspect of how I want our day to run, and it pays off during the year.
 I always feel silly teaching things like ‘how to use our pencil sharpener’ or ‘how to sit on the rug’, but it is so worth it.

 - When it comes to behavior, consistency is key.
 Students should know exactly what is expected of them.
 If you tell your students you’re going to do something-do it.